ChristopheCVB/TouchPortalPluginSDK/README.md

 }
 ```

-- Finally, send notifications back to TouchPortal once you update your states
+- Finally, send messages back to TouchPortal when you want to update your states

 ```java
 public class MyTouchPortalPlugin extends TouchPortalPlugin implements TouchPortalPlugin.TouchPortalPluginListener {